August 30, 2021

 4 in 5 students say they attend virtual recruiting events to increase their chances of securing a job.
 Across all topics, they are most interested in learning how to succeed in the recruiting process.

-In addition to sharing important information about your firm and students’ potential roles, use virtual recruiting events to communicate clear next steps for students to follow as they continue along the recruiting process.
+In addition to sharing important information about your firm and students’ potential roles, use virtual university recruiting events to communicate clear next steps for students to follow as they continue along the recruiting process.